What is an investigational drug?

-Romidepsin belongs to a general class (group) of HIV drugs called latency-reversing agents.2 Latency-reversing agents reactivate (turn back on) latent HIV within resting CD4 T cells.10,11 There are different types of latency-reversing agents.
-Romidepsin is a type of latency-reversing agent called a histone deacetylase (HDAC) inhibitor.11
+Romidepsin belongs to a general class (group) of HIV drugs called latency-reversing agents.2 There are different types of latency-reversing agents.
+Romidepsin is a type of latency-reversing agent called a histone deacetylase (HDAC) inhibitor.13

 How do latency-reversing agents work?

-In addition, any new virus that is produced during reactivation can then be prevented from infecting other cells with the use of ongoing ART.10,11 Recent research has shown that additional therapies, together with latency-reversing agents, may be needed to fully eliminate latent HIV from the body.11
+In addition, any new virus that is produced during reactivation can then be prevented from infecting other cells with the use of ongoing ART.12,13 Recent research has shown that additional therapies, together with latency-reversing agents, may be needed to fully eliminate latent HIV from the body.13

 How are clinical trials of investigational drugs conducted?

 Clinical trials are conducted in phases.
-Each phase has a different purpose and helps researchers answer different questions.12
+Each phase has a different purpose and helps researchers answer different questions.14

 - Phase I trials: Researchers test an investigational drug in a small group of people (20–80) for the first time.
 The purpose is to evaluate its safety and identify side effects.